 It is vital to remember that this is your disclosure.
 Even if you appoint a tax investigation specialist, the responsibility for declaring all your income and making your tax affairs transparent lies with you.
 You must never assume that your tax adviser will be responsible for any omissions or errors that subsequently give rise to a partial disclosure.
 To help here is a link to the Fraud Civil Investigations manuals as published by HMRC.

-With decades of civil investigation of fraud experience between our various specialists, Admiral Tax Investigations have the knowledge, ability and tactical awareness to successfully handle a serious fraud tax investigation at any level.
+With decades of civil investigation of fraud experience covering COP9 and the CDF, Admiral Tax Investigations have the knowledge, ability and tactical awareness to successfully guide you through the COP 9 process.
+Call us on 0330 999 5000 . for a free, no commitment consultation.